-You and your partner work together to decode these words (no, so, go).
+You and your partner work together to decode these words (date, make, mane).
 I'll be by to listen.
 Use your Double Decker Elkonin Boxes.

 Listen as students decode the word.
 Take notes on the students that can accurately articulate the sounds and read the word, and students that may need reteaching and/or additional support.